Frequently Asked Questions

 1. Request a free 15-minute phone consultation

-2. During the consultation call we will discuss what you’re looking for in a therapist and what you’d like to address in therapy
+During the call, we'll discuss what you're looking for in a therapist and what you'd like to work on in therapy.

 How much does therapy cost?
 Can I use my insurance?